Iran Electronics Industries (IEI)

 Sanctions

-Added on September 17, 2008, to the Specially Designated Nationals (SDN) list maintained by the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC), freezing its assets under U.S. jurisdiction and prohibiting transactions with U.S. parties, pursuant to Executive Order 13382, which targets proliferators of weapons of mass destruction (WMD) and their delivery systems; also designated by OFAC on February 6, 2013, pursuant to Executive Order 13628, which targets entities in Iran that restrict or deny the free flow of information to or from the Iranian people.
+Added on September 17, 2008, to the Specially Designated Nationals (SDN) list maintained by the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC), freezing its assets under U.S. jurisdiction and prohibiting transactions with U.S. parties, pursuant to Executive Order 13382, which targets proliferators of weapons of mass destruction (WMDs) and their delivery systems; designated on February 6, 2013, pursuant to Executive Order 13628, which targets entities in Iran that restrict or deny the free flow of information to or from the Iranian people; also subject to the Iranian Financial Sanctions Regulations, which restrict the use of the U.S. financial system for transactions involving Iranian entities.

-Sanctioned (with all successors, sub-units, or subsidiaries) by the United States on December 19, 2014 and February 5, 2013 under the Iran, North Korea, and Syria Nonproliferation Act; the sanctions apply for two years and ban the U.S. government from procuring from, contracting with, or providing assistance to the entity; sanctioned by the United States on December 28, 2006, effective for two years, under the Iran and Syria Nonproliferation Act.
+Sanctioned (with all successors, sub-units, and subsidiaries) by the U.S. Department of State on December 19, 2014, under the Iran, North Korea, and Syria Nonproliferation Act (INKSNA); sanctions apply for two years and ban the U.S. government from procuring from, contracting with, providing assistance to, or issuing export licenses involving controlled items for the entity; previous INKSNA designations: February 5, 2013; sanctioned by the United States on December 28, 2006, effective for two years, under the Iran and Syria Nonproliferation Act.

 Mentioned Suspect Entities & Suppliers: